w3f/w3f-education/docs/Substrate/section2/substrate-storage.md

 description: Learn how storage works in Substrate, and how it is crucial for managing state.
 ---

 When building a custom pallet, **storage** of some kind will be needed.
 As with any other application, we need a place to store information after submitting state changes to the network.
 Whether we’re looking to store a simple value or complex data structures with mappings, a set of APIs are provided to implement it accordingly.
+It is essential to realize that storage via blockchain is considered costly and should be used wisely by any pallet in the runtime.

 :::info Fun Fact: Polkadot and Kusama's Runtime is 1.5 MB